Birding tours from Cape Town to Cameroon and Madagascar, with the only African Birding Specialist

 Cape Birding Route

-Our Northern Tanzania safari blends the very best that is East Africa.
+Our Northern Tanzania migration safari blends the very best that is East Africa.
 The forests, lakes and savannas of East Africa teem with birds, including a suite of Serengeti endemics.
-But the focus will also be on mammals and we’ve timed this tour to coincide with the great Wildebeest migration through the central Serengeti, and stand a good chance of finding many of the predatory cats of the region too.
+But we'll also focus on mammals: as we’ve timed this tour to coincide with the great Wildebeest migration through the central Serengeti, we'll stand a good chance of finding many of the region's predatory cats too.

-Tanzania still offers a wild authenticity that has perhaps been dulled in its much more popular neighbour Kenya, titlehough it is fast becoming known as the safari destination in East Africa.
+Tanzania still offers a wild authenticity that has perhaps been dulled in its much more popular neighbour Kenya, though it is fast becoming known as the safari destination in East Africa.

 We also offer tailormade birding and bird and mammal tours that include Selous, Ruaha, the Usumbaras and the South Pare mountains.
 Please ask about our trip reports.